home-assistant/home-assistant.io/source/_integrations/climate.markdown

 {% include integrations/building_block_integration.md %}

-## The state of a HVAC entity
+## The state of an HVAC entity

-A HVAC entity can have the following states, depending on the specific climate device and its capabilities.
+An HVAC entity can have the following states, depending on the specific climate device and its capabilities.

 - **Off**: The device is turned off.
 - **Heat**: The device is set to heat to a target temperature.